 % of injuries that resulted in hospitalization

 Horseback riding, ATVs and recreational vehicles, and racquet sports most often resulted in severe injury — though they didn't result in a large number of ER visits compared to the activities at the top of our list.
 These three activities had the highest percentage of injuries that resulted in hospitalization in 2017, with rates 2.3 to 2.8 times higher than the average of 5.2% across the activities in our study.

 Trampolines saw the greatest jump in the number of injuries

-Trampolines are the sporting activity with the fastest growing injury rate between 2013 to 2017.
-It is the only sporting activity to see an increase of more than 50%, as the annual number of injuries went from 83,665 to 145,207 during this span.
+Trampolines are the sporting activity with the fastest-growing injury rate from 2013 to 2017.
+It is the only sporting activity with an increase of more than 50%.
+The annual number of injuries went from 83,665 to 145,207 during this period.

-For the sporting activities that ranked in the top 10 in 2017, six have seen a decrease in the total number of injuries.
-Trampolines, swimming, working out and ATV's however, saw an increase in the number of injuries during this time period.
+Among the top 10 sports, six saw a decrease in the total number of injuries in 2017.
+Trampolines, swimming, working out and ATV's however, saw an increase in the number of injuries during this period.

 Team sports are the biggest cause of injuries for young people

 Age 5 - 24